 Honor your feelings

 You do not have to justify how you feel.
 There are so many circumstances surrounding loss that can send you into a whirlwind of emotions.
-Regardless of how our loved one passed away, it is normal to be angry; blame god, blame others, feel guilt, and feel sadness.
+Regardless of how our loved one passed away, it is normal to be angry; blame God, blame others, feel guilt, and feel sadness.
 No matter what you feel, it is not wrong.
 The human heart is a strange thing to navigate, and healing always takes time.
 Many people won't be able to understand how you are feeling unless they've walked in your shoes, and it still won't be the same even if they have.
 Circumstances surrounding how your loved one passed will not be identical to someone who's loss may mirror your own.
 At times family or friends will offer advice you didn't ask for, believe in, or want.
 Some may say "you should be over it by now", "God has a plan, which must be why they passed", you do not have to feel bad for not wanting their comments or advice, nor do you have to take them.
 Even though people often mean well, or don't know what to say to make you feel better, you can just tell them you do not wish to speak about it.

 If you find talking or sharing with certain individuals causes you more pain then healing, stop communicating with them.
 Anyone that truly loves you will not be insulted by this.
-Most people have the best intentions when trying to be supportive, but that doesn't mean it is the kind of support you need, or need at this time.
+Most people have the best intentions when trying to be supportive, but that doesn't mean it is the kind of support you need or need at this time.
 This includes counselors or spiritual advisers.
 We all have opinions on life and death, and you don't need to agree with everyone giving you advice.
 You don't need to feel guilty about this.
 Honor what you feel, even if that means that other relationships take a backseat for awhile.
 Some relationships may even be completely discarded, don't worry about it.
 You are not selfish for needing to take care of yourself.

-Through-out this process and life change it is really important to surround yourself with people you feel supported by.
+Throughout this process and life change, it is really important to surround yourself with people you feel supported by.

 USA support information and Grief Recovery Helpline: 800-445-4808

 Feeling lonely with your grief is unfortunately normal.
 You may find you cycle through emotions, and that you feel misunderstood and alone.
 There is no "one size fits all" program, sequence, or pattern to get over a loss.
 Sometimes you may never get over it.
 You don't have to.
-There are no rules with trauma or heart break.
+There are no rules with trauma or heartbreak.
 You are not required to justify how you feel to anyone.
 You don't have a deadline to meet to "get over it", so be gentle with yourself.
 Honor yourself, honor your feelings no matter how often they come up.
 But don't allow your loneliness to isolate long term.
-Reaching out for the love, compassion, and sharing others have to offer will reduce feeling lonely.
+Reaching out to the love, compassion, and sharing others have to offer will reduce feeling lonely.

 It's okay to spend time that you need alone, but it will help to also seek out supportive people and supportive outlets.
 Isolating yourself long term is not going to be healthy.
-If your family is understanding and able to help you, by all means lean on them.
+If your family is understanding and able to help you, by all means, lean on them.
 But sometimes that is not possible, so when it isn't, consider joining a grief support group.
 I can assure you, you are not alone with how you feel.
-Yes you may process your feelings differently then someone else, but you are not alone.
+Yes, you may process your feelings differently than someone else, but you are not alone.
 Local religious networks offer support for free.
 If you find religion is not a fit for you, consider groups that are not associated with organized religion.
 There are also many social networking sites, such as Facebook that offer endless types of support groups.
 Not only will you benefit from the interaction and sharing, but you will also help others cope with their loss, and may even make some really good friends in the process.

-Private therapy sessions, hypno therapy and counselors may be beneficial.
+Private therapy sessions, hypnotherapy, and counselors may be beneficial.
 Trusted mediums and spiritualist churches can also offer services you may not be aware of.